thrawn01/quartz-garden/content/posts/Determinism in Software - The Good, the Bad, and the Ugly.md

 Will Wilson points out that the space of possible execution paths in any complex system is vast.
 DST is only as effective as the scenarios your simulator covers.
 In a way, you’re trading the challenge of capturing enough test cases for the challenge of building a simulator that can control the universe of possible cases.

-The Go compiler itself is an interesting case: it must be deterministic, so the team uses aggressive testing to ensure that running the compiler multiple times on the same input always produces bit-for-bit identical output.
+The Go compiler itself is an interesting case: it must be deterministic, such that the same golang source files written by the programmer results in the same output machine code.
+The team uses aggressive testing to ensure that running the compiler multiple times on the same input always produces bit-for-bit identical output.
 Any deviation is treated as a major bug.
 ### Where Does That Leave Us?
 So, do we need deterministic systems everywhere?
 Or can we get close enough with fuzzing, property testing, and aggressive test coverage?
 Is the extra effort of building deterministic simulators worth it?

-How about I give you the principle engineer answer, "It depends".
+How about I give you the principle engineer answer of, "It depends".
 DST is a powerful tool, but it comes with trade-offs.
-Sometimes, a little unpredictability is exactly what you want.
+Predictability is wonderful, especially in tests, but sometimes, a little unpredictability might be what you want.
 The real challenge is knowing when to lean into determinism, and when to embrace the chaos.

 References
 - https://homes.cs.washington.edu/~mernst/pubs/determinism-icse2021.pdf